DevExpress-Examples/asp-net-core-dashboard-integrate-ai-assistant/README.md

 This example implements a [custom item](https://docs.devexpress.com/Dashboard/117546/web-dashboard/advanced-customization/create-a-custom-item) based on the [`dxChat`](https://js.devexpress.com/jQuery/Documentation/Guide/UI_Components/Chat/Overview/) component.

-For instructions on how to implement custom BI Dashboard items, refer to the following tutorials: [Create a Custom Item for the Web Dashboard](https://docs.devexpress.com/Dashboard/117546/web-dashboard/advanced-customization/create-a-custom-item).
+For instructions on how to implement custom BI Dashboard items, refer to the following tutorial: [Create a Custom Item for the Web Dashboard](https://docs.devexpress.com/Dashboard/117546/web-dashboard/advanced-customization/create-a-custom-item).

 For our **AI Assistant** custom item implementation, review the following file: [aiChatCustomItem.js](./CS/wwwroot/js/aiChatCustomItem.js).

 Additional logic for the custom item is implemented in the [Index.cshtml](./CS/Pages/Index.cshtml) file.
 The `itemCaptionToolbarUpdated` event is used to add a **Select Widget** button to the item's caption.
-This button allows users to select a BI Dashboard item and narrow data available to the AI Assistant.
+This button allows users to select a BI Dashboard item and narrow the data available to the AI Assistant.
 The `DashboardInitialized` event handler implements _one AI Assistant per dashboard_ logic.

 Files to Review:
 - [Index.cshtml](./CS/Pages/Index.cshtml)